Every year millions of women “stop the world and get off” – Daria Willis.

 When He told me to move my feet and I planted them, I found myself involuntarily walking away.

-When He told me to close the door and I left it cracked a lil bit, I heard it slam and lock.
+When He told me to close the door on a job and I left it cracked a lil bit, I heard it slam and lock.

 It was His call for me to do more.